-Faculty advisor responsibilities for evaluating students:
+Clinical practicum coordinator responsibilities for evaluating students:

-- 1. Each advisor will review their advisee's clinical progress on a bi-weekly basis.
-Clinical evaluations, case plan and weekly reflection papers placed on Blackboard will be reviewed then documented on the Clinical Practicum spreadsheet. - 2.
+- 1. The clinical practicum coordinator will review each student's clinical progress on a regular basis.
+Clinical evaluations, case plan and weekly reflection papers placed on Brightspace will be reviewed then documented on the Clinical Practicum spreadsheet. - 2.
 Each daily evaluation will be assessed for an average score from the twelve evaluation categories.
 Then those scores will be averaged for a composite weekly total.
-The advisor will note how many clinical faculty completed evaluations are submitted as well as if only self-evaluations were submitted. - 3.
-If the student is meeting expectations and submitting in a timely fashion, the advisor may intermittently communicate with the student to touch base and provide support for a job well done. - 4.
-If the student is not meeting expectations on a regular and consistent basis, the advisor will immediately contact the student via email to ascertain areas needing improvement and provide support and a feedback loop for improvement. - 5.
-All advisors have access to the Clinical Practicum Spreadsheet and can keep track of how each student is doing overall.
-On a bi-weekly basis, all advisors will meet (in person or communicate via email) to discuss the student's progress or lack thereof and formulate a plan for the student's progression.
+The clinical practicum coordinator will note how many clinical faculty completed evaluations are submitted as well as if only self-evaluations were submitted. - 3.
+If the student is meeting expectations and submitting in a timely fashion, the clinical practicum coordinator may intermittently communicate with the student to touch base and provide support for a job well done. - 4.
+If the student is not meeting expectations on a regular and consistent basis, the clinical practicum coordinator will immediately contact the student via email to ascertain areas needing improvement and provide support and a feedback loop for improvement.